arod1207/HW-2-Bootstrap-Responsive-Portfolio/README.md

 * portfolio.html
 * contact.html

-### used some flexbox attributes to line some of elements
+### used some flexbox attributes to line some of the elements